-Students taking FLEXCampus® and online classes must meet the published computing hardware, software, and internet access requirements published for FLEXCampus® and online students.
+Students taking DCC Online classes or classes taught by remote instruction must meet the published computing hardware, software, and internet access requirements published for DCC Online students.
 These requirements are published in the Moodle site and in the student resources area at www.dallas.edu.